global-displacement-locations/displacement_locations_unhcr/README.md

 We will continue to publicly release related data when they are ready.
 Here’s what we’re working on now:

-1.  **Refugee Location-Year Population data**: for each refugee location (eg. refugee camp, settlement), this dataset will also include total population by year along with population disaggregated by gender and origin country.
+**Refugee Location-Year Population data**: for each refugee location (eg. refugee camp, settlement), this dataset will also include total population by year along with population disaggregated by gender and origin country.

-2.  **Uganda refugee settlement shapefiles and population data**: for Uganda, shapefiles of refugee settlements over time, along with their total population figures for election years, along with population disaggregated by origin country.

 Acknowledgements
 ----------------